NorthernMan54/homebridge-wssensor/nodemcu/README.md

    module.SSID["SSID1"] = { ssid="SSID1", pwd = "password" }
    ```

-2. Model - Either DHT or BME, used by homebridge-wssensor to determine if Moisture
+2. Model - Either DHT-MS,  BME-MS, or ACL used by homebridge-wssensor to determine which sensor type to create in homebridge
-   sensor is included.

    ```
-   module.Model = "DHT"
+   module.Model = "DHT-MS"
    or
+   module.Model = "BME-MS"
+   or
-   module.Model = "BME"
+   module.Model = "ACL"
    ```

 # Lua Program installation